 How can find out if my update has expired?

-If an update has expired, you will see the word “EXPIRED” appended to the title of the release note article associated with that specific update on support.microsoft.com.
+When an update expires, “EXPIRED” is added to the title of the associated release note article on support.microsoft.com.

 There will also be an expiration notice at the top of the article.

-If you are using Windows Server Update Services (WSUS), you will see a banner at the top of the details pane if a given update has expired.
+While using Windows Server Update Services (WSUS), an expired update triggers a banner atop the details pane.
 Source: Microsoft Techcommunity.